Honda forecasts flat profit this year as quality fixes weigh

 Last year's profit shortfall was due about half to quality-related costs and half to weaker sales in the United States and Japan, Honda Executive Vice President Tetsuo Iwamura told a briefing for reporters.

-Honda's sales have suffered in the United States, its biggest market, due to an ageing product line-up and as cheaper fuel shifts demand towards large SUVs and pickup trucks and away from the passenger car segment where it is strongest.
+Honda's sales have suffered in the United States, its biggest market, due to an aging product line-up and as cheaper fuel shifts demand toward large SUVs and pickup trucks and away from the passenger car segment where it is strongest.
 In March, Honda's share of the U.S. market fell to 8.2 percent compared with 9.3 percent for all of 2014.

 Honda will aim to boost sales while keeping profit-eroding incentives around $1,500 per car, he said.
 Some Detroit automakers are spending more than double that.